energy7/practiceixd/syllabus.md

 ## Tools & Resources
-Our class Dropbox contains a Resources folder with the recommended tools and reading.
+Our class drive contains a Resources folder with the recommended tools and reading.
 If you pursue the field, please purchase them to support their creators.
 They’re all things I reuse.

 ### Required Tools
 Please download and create accounts on these apps before the first class: